Ali Irsan: Murder trial and sentencing

 Irsan's capital murder trial began on June 25, 2018.
 It was held at the Bob Casey Federal Courthouse in Downtown Houston.
 The normal venue for state felony cases, the Harris County Criminal Courthouse in Downtown, had sustained damage from Hurricane Harvey in 2017, and the post-storm restoration was not yet complete.

 The prosecutors sought the death penalty against Irsan, making it the first death penalty prosecution in Houston in 2018, and also the first death penalty case during the tenure of Kim Ogg, the Harris County district attorney since January 1, 2017.
 Anna Emmons, Marie Primm, and Jon Stephenson were appointed special prosecutors, since Ogg's first assistant, prior to the beginning of the murder trial, represented a suspected co-conspirator in another case; Ogg recused.
 Allen Tanner and Rudy Duarte were attorneys appointed by the judge to represent Irsan, while Katherine Scardino was the attorney appointed for Alrawabdeh.
 Jan Krocker served as the state district judge.

 Nesreen testified against her father, as did Cory Beavers, who lost his twin brother and girlfriend, and McCormick, who lost her son.
 Alrawabdeh entered into a plea deal that gave her a conviction of kidnapping instead of murder, and as part of the plea deal she testified against Irsan.
 Alrawabdeh was to be released with time served after the end of the trial.
 In 2019 prosecutors stated that her case is still open so long as she has additional testimony to give.
 In addition Robin Dahl, Irsan's first wife, testified against him, and first daughter Nesemah testified against her father.
 Two younger sisters of Irsan flew from Jordan to the U.S. to testify in his favor.
 Other relatives resident in Jordan used Skype to communicate with the court.
 Arabic translators translated testimony from people who lacked English fluency.
 Two sons of Irsan also testified in favor of their father.
 Even though his lawyers asked him not to, Irsan testified in his own trial.

-Irsan was declared guilty on July26, 2018.
-The jurors came to this conclusion after only 35 minutes of deliberation.

-In the punishment phase, which lasted two weeks, the jury deliberated between two possible outcomes for a capital murder conviction under Texas law: life without parole or the death penalty.
+On July 26, 2018, the jury convicted Irsan after only 35 minutes of deliberation.
+The sentencing phase, lasted two weeks as the same jury deliberated between life without parole or the death penalty.
 Prosecutors presented a witness who accused Irsan of boasting about murdering Alidam without consequence in 1999.
 Nesreen testified that Irsan used severe corporal punishment, and that he praised the September 11, 2001, attacks and suicide bombings while living in the United States.

-On Tuesday, August14, 2018, Irsan received a death sentence.
-The jury held a deliberation for nine hours before reaching the sentence.
+On August 14, 2018, following nine hours of deliberations, the jury voted to execute Irsan.
 Irsan went into the custody of the Texas Department of Criminal Justice (TDCJ) on August 20 of that year.
 His head and beard were shaved due to TDCJ policy.
-Men sentenced to death under Texas law are normally held at the Polunsky Unit near Livingston, Texas.
+Men on death row in Texas are normally held at the Polunsky Unit near Livingston, Texas.

+Irsan's conviction and death sentences were affirmed on direct appeal by the Texas Court of Criminal Appeals on February 26, 2025.